merickson3/merickson3.github.io/_pages/about.md

 Research Interests
 -----
 I am interested in sustainable livestock production systems.
-I use both social and natural sciences methods, although I have a particular interest in quantitative-driven, mixed-methods survey research.
-Currently, my dairy research focuses on protein and nitrogen efficiency in lactating cows.
+I use both natural and social science methods.
+My dairy research focuses on protein and nitrogen efficiency in lactating cows and holistic sustainability assessment.
 My discipline-based educational research focuses student-driven, evidence-based modernization of curricula and pedagogies in Animal and Dairy Sciences.
-To learn more about my research interests, I invite you to peruse [my publications](https://merickson3.github.io/publications/).
+To learn more about my research, I invite you to peruse [my publications](https://merickson3.github.io/publications/).

 Education
 -----